Tanner's Hardware opens in Houtzdale

-HOUTZDALE — Tanner’s Hardware held its grand opening for a new store in Houtzdale Saturday.
+HOUTZDALE — Tanner’s Hardware held its grand opening for a new store in Houtzdale on Saturday.

-Tanner’s Hardware is a family owned hardware store that has been operating in Bellwood since 2012, and has now opened a second store in Houtzdale according to owner Doug Snyder of Bellwood.
+Tanner’s Hardware is a family-owned hardware store that has been operating in Bellwood, Blair County since 2012, and has now opened a second store in Houtzdale according to owner Doug Snyder of Bellwood.

-The new store is located at 813 Centennial Street in Houtzdale.
+The new store is located at 813 Centennial St. in Houtzdale — about 23 miles from the Bellwood location.
 The store will employ three people.
 Snyder said the Houtzdale store will be similar to its store in Bellwood.

 He said the Houtzdale store is larger than the typical small hardware store and will offer a wide variety of name brand products such as hardware, tools, air conditioners, windows, screens, and doors as well as sporting goods, rifles, ammunition and archery equipment.
 The new store will have 7,000 square feet of space.